Sqooba/traildb-java/README.md

     public static void main(String args[]) throws IOException {

         // 32-byte hex String.
+        // The cookie will be used as the trail's uuid.
         String cookie = "12345678123456781234567812345678";

         // Name of the db, without .tdb.